Steve Lawrence: Personal life and death

 Lawrence and Gormé with sons David (left) and Michael (right).
 Gene Kelly is also pictured with his son, Tim (right) and daughter, Bridget (left).
 Kelly was a guest on the couple's 1975 television special, Our Love Is Here to Stay.

 Lawrence and Gormé were married on December 29, 1957, at the El Rancho Vegas in Las Vegas, Nevada.

 They had two sons: David Nessim Lawrence (b.
 1960) is an ASCAP Award-winning composer, who wrote the score for High School Musical, and Michael Robert Lawrence (1962–1986), who died suddenly from ventricular fibrillation resulting from an undiagnosed heart condition at the age of 23.
 Michael was an assistant editor for a television show at the time of his death and was apparently healthy despite a previous diagnosis of slight arrhythmia.
-Gormé and Lawrence were in Atlanta, Georgia, at the time of Michael's death, having performed at the Fox Theater the night before.
+Gormé and Lawrence were in Atlanta, Georgia, at the time of Michael's death, having performed at the Fox Theatre the night before.
 Upon learning of the death, family friend Frank Sinatra sent his private plane to fly the couple to New York to meet David, who was attending school at the time.
 Following their son's death, Gormé and Lawrence took a year off before touring again.

+On May 26, 1978 Lawrence rolled the ceremonial first dice at the Resorts International Hotel in Atlantic City, NJ.
+This marked the opening of the first legal casino in the U.S. outside of Nevada.

 Eydie Gormé died on August 10, 2013, at age 84, following an undisclosed illness.

 Lawrence and his wife lived in Las Vegas and had a home in Los Angeles.

 In June 2019, following public speculation about his health, Lawrence announced that he was in the early stages of Alzheimer's disease and that treatment to slow its progression had so far been successful.
 Lawrence died from complications due to Alzheimer's disease in Los Angeles, on March 7, 2024, at the age of 88.
 He is interred next to Eydie Gorme at the Hillside Memorial Park Cemetery in Culver City, California.

 David Lawrence tours with a tribute show to his parents entitled "A Toast to Steve and Eydie".